Introduction to Partner Dancing

 Overview, Suggestions, and Recommendations.
 A summary of services and suggestions for using them.

-New Social Ballroom Dance: Requisites and Prerequisites.
+Social Ballroom Dance: Requisites and Prerequisites.
 Our tendency to presume prerequisites and ignore requisites often leads to unnecessary problems on the dance floor as well as within dance lessons.

 Basic Two-Step.
 A brief description of a basic two-step cadence with recommendations of learning, one your own, this fundamental building block for social ballroom dance.